-Italy is the land of music so treat any rain (or snow for that matter) as the perfect excuse to take a musical performance in the splendid surroundings of a historic opera house.
+Italy is the land of music so treat any rain (or snow for that matter) as the perfect opportunity to enjoy a musical performance here.

 With Kids: Introducing kids to music as early as possible is a gift that they will cherish their whole lives.
-Even if you wouldn’t consider taking your unruly brood to a three-hour long opera performance in Italy, there are other easy ways to help them get interested in music during your visit to the bel paese.
+Even if you wouldn’t consider taking your unruly brood to a three-hour long opera performance in Italy, there are other easy ways to immerse them in music during your visit to the bel paese.

 Museums dedicated to music and famous composers abound in Italy.
 A visit to one or a few of them is a great activity when it’s cold and wet outside.
-For example, don’t miss the Museum of Music in Venice or the Museo del Violino in Cremona.
+For example, don’t miss the Museum of Music in Venice or the Violin Museum in Cremona.

 20. Buy an Umbrella